-Tune adjust for CD changer (if equipped)
+Tune adjust for CD changer

-• Press ◀ to select the previous disc in the CD changer.
+- Press < to select the previous TUNE disc in the CD changer.
 (Play will begin on the first track of the disc unless the CD changer is in shuffle mode.)
 Refer to Shuffle feature for more information.
-Hold the control to continue reversing through the disc.

-• Press \triangleright to select the next disc in the CD changer.
+Hold the control to continue reversing through the discs. - Press to select the next disc in the CD changer.
 Hold the control to fast-forward through the remaining discs.